microsoftdotnetdevelopment/sql/Sql_Server_interview_questions.md

 C:\Program Files\Microsoft SQL Server\MSSQL12.MSSQLSERVER\MSSQL\Backup //Backup of sql server store
 computed column specification //use any formula here Identity specification //it is related to autoincrement

+DDL is a Data Definition Language that is used to define data structures.
+For example: creating a table, and altering a table are instructions in SQL.
+DML is a Data Manipulation Language that is used to manipulate data itself.
+For example: insert, update, and delete are instructions in SQL.